simon-r-watson/SophosCentral/README.md

 ### Enable Tamper Protection on all endpoints

-* It should also be enabled Globally in the tenant too
+*  You should also enable Globally in the tenant too

 ``` powershell
 Get-SophosCentralEndpoint -TamperProtectionEnabled $false | Set-SophosCentralEndpointTamperProtection -Enabled $true